The importance of foot care in diabetes

 - Check your feet daily for any cuts, grazes, blisters, sores, or any other injuries

-Other things you can do to prevent foot complications if you have diabetes include living well and getting your diabetes under control.
+Other things you can do to prevent foot complications include living well and getting your diabetes under control.
 Eating healthily, keeping active and maintaining a healthy weight can help to keep other important health numbers down like blood pressure and cholesterol which will also help to prevent blood circulation problems.

 If you have blood circulation problems and you smoke, now is the time to stop.
-As we know now, lack of blood supply to the feet is responsible for a lot of the foot complications mentioned earlier, particularly amputation.
+As we know, a lack of blood supply to the feet is responsible for many of the foot complications, particularly amputation.
 Smoking causes blood circulation problems and therefore increases your risk of amputation if you’re diabetic.
 Seek help for quitting smoking if you’re struggling.

 If you suspect you have diabetes, it’s important to get a diagnosis as soon as possible.
 Living with undiagnosed and untreated diabetes is a great risk.
 If you’re unsure, take a look at these 10 early signs of type 2 diabetes.